 You can receive care:

 The hospice philosophy promotes a plan for living that provides you with measures to improve your quality of life.
-The trained and compassionate staff at Great Lakes Hospice will coordinate the care you receive with those whom you know and trust.
+The trained and compassionate staff at Family Hospice will coordinate the care you receive with those whom you know and trust.

 You can feel confident that we strive to ensure that the same quality care you receive from your physician will continue at home through care planning, management, and evaluation.